coveo/source.coveo.com/_posts/2016-02-04-typescript-injection-decorator.md

 The official Typescript [decorator page](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md) has a lot more information on what is possible with the decorators.

 ###Try it
-First of all, you'll need to create a npm projet, that depends on dose & Typescript >= 1.5.
+Create a npm projet that depends on dose & Typescript >= 1.5.
 Then you can run `npm install` to download the dependencies.

 Import the injector & the inject decorator and you are all set!